davidcmorris/leadfromthehip/posts/second_post.md

 <!--
-.. title: My Second Post
+.. title: Howard Marks on Prioritizing Personnel and Management Priority
-.. slug: my-second-post
+.. slug: howard-marks
-.. date: 2019-03-13 05:013:00 UTC
+.. date: 2019-03-17
-.. tags: netlify
+.. tags:
 .. category:
 .. link:
 .. description:
 .. type: text
 -->
-# My first try in uploading a python notebook failed.
-I will try, try, again.
-Thinking maybe I need to add the first part to the file.
-I'll try that.
+# This is where my post will go.
+> It will also include a quote that should format.